 Congress, under the Federal Reserve Act, created the FR System.
-The FR System includes the Board, the FRBs, and FOMC.
+The FR System includes the Federal Reserve Board, the FRB, and FOMC.
 Collectively, the FR System serves as the nation's central bank and is responsible for formulating and conducting monetary policy, issuing and distributing currency (Federal Reserve Notes), supervising and regulating financial institutions, providing nationwide payment systems (including large-dollar transfers of funds, Automated Clearing House operations, and check collections), providing certain financial services to federal entities and fiscal principals, and serving as the U.S. government's bank.
 Monetary policy includes actions undertaken by the FR System that influence the availability and cost of money and credit as a means of helping to promote national economic goals.
 The FR System also conducts operations in foreign markets in order to counter disorderly conditions in exchange markets or to meet other needs specified by the FOMC to carry out its central bank responsibilities.
 The FR System is considered an independent central bank, and the executive branch of the government does not ratify its decisions.

-The 12 FRBs are chartered under the Federal Reserve Act, which requires each member bank to own the capital stock of its FRB.
-Each FRB has a board of directors that exercises supervision and control of each FRB, with three members appointed by the Board, and six board members elected by their member banks.
-The FRBs participate in formulating and conducting monetary policy, distributing currency and coin, and serving as the government's fiscal agent, as well as the fiscal agent for other fiscal principals.
+The 12 FRB are chartered under the Federal Reserve Act, which requires each member bank to own the capital stock of its FRB.
+Each FRB has a board of directors that exercises supervision and control of each FRB, with three members appointed by the Federal Reserve Board, and six board members elected by their member banks.
+The FRB participate in formulating and conducting monetary policy, distributing currency and coin, and serving as the government's fiscal agent, as well as the fiscal agent for other fiscal principals.
 Fiscal principals, generally speaking, relate to banks, credit unions, and savings and loan institutions.
-Additionally, the FRBs provide short-term loans to depository institutions and loans to participants in programs or facilities with broad-based eligibility in unusual and crucial circumstances when approved by the Board and the Secretary of the Treasury.
+Additionally, the FRB provide short-term loans to depository institutions and loans to participants in programs or facilities with broad-based eligibility in unusual and crucial circumstances when approved by the Federal Reserve Board and the Secretary of the Treasury.

-The government interacts with FRBs in a variety of ways, including the following:
+The government interacts with FRB in a variety of ways, including the following:

-- The FRBs serve as the government's fiscal agent and depositary, executing banking and other financial transactions on the government's behalf.
-The government reimburses the FRBs for these services, the cost of which is included on the Statements of Net Cost; - The FRBs hold Treasury and other federal securities in the FRBs' SOMA for the purpose of conducting monetary policy (see Note 11-Federal Debt Securities Held by the Public and Accrued Interest); - The FRBs hold gold certificates issued by the government in which the certificates are collateralized by gold (see Note 2-Cash and Other Monetary Assets); - The FRBs hold SDR certificates issued by the government which are collateralized by SDRs (see Note 2-Cash and Other Monetary Assets); and, - The FRBs are required by Board policy to transfer their excess earnings to the government, which are included in Other Taxes and Receipts on the Statements of Operations and Changes in Net Position.
+- The FRB serve as the government's fiscal agent and depositary, executing banking and other financial transactions on the government's behalf.
+The government reimburses the FRB for these services, the cost of which is included on the Statements of Net Cost; - The FRB hold Treasury and other federal securities in the FRBs' SOMA for the purpose of conducting monetary policy (see Note 12-Federal Debt and Interest Payable); - The FRB hold gold certificates issued by the government in which the certificates are collateralized by gold (see Note 2-Cash and Other Monetary Assets); - The FRB hold SDR certificates issued by the government which are collateralized by SDR (see Note 2-Cash and Other Monetary Assets); and - The FRB are required by Federal Reserve Board policy to transfer their excess earnings to the government, which are included in Other Taxes and Receipts on the Statements of Operations and Changes in Net Position.